Mount McLoughlin: Recreation

 Mount McLoughlin has a 5 mi hiking trail to its summit, a six hour round-trip which gains about 4000 ft in elevation.
 While the route receives moderate to heavy use each year, ascent to the peak is easiest from July through September, when the trailhead is accessible by vehicle and snow is minimal along the path.
+Although there is a creek crossing at the beginning of the trail that currently requires walking across a log or wading through the water until a new bridge is built.

 The Mt.
 McLoughlin Trailhead is on Forest Road 3650, 2.5 mi north of Oregon Route 140.
 After about 1 mi, the Mt.
 McLoughlin Trail joins the Pacific Crest Trail for half a mile, then passes through a forested area for about 2.5 mi before reaching timberline.
 The last mile of the route travels over blocky lava and rubble, and the trail above the tree line is less clearly delineated.
 From the summit, Mount Shasta and Crater Lake can be seen.

 During the winter, the climb requires snowshoes, crampons, and ice axes, and is far more challenging than the popular summertime route.
 The access road from Oregon Route 140 may also be closed due to snow, requiring a longer approach on snowshoes or cross country skis.
 The mountain can also be skied, which has become more popular in recent years.